Unbabel/OpenKiwi/docs/quickstart.md

 ### Train Pipeline

-Before we continue into specific instructions for training models please take into account that if you're working with data from WMT18 or later, you must make sure to pass the `--wmt18-format True` flag.
+Before we continue into specific instructions for training models please take into account that if you're working with data from WMT18 or later, you must make sure to pass the `--wmt18-format` flag.
 Either through yaml, or the CLI.
 This happens because WMT18 introduced `GAP` tags that classify the gaps between words.
 Note that the example files provided use WMT17 data for the `predictor-estimator` and WMT18 data for `NuQE`.
 You can check all the configuration options in :ref:`here <train-flags>`